chidiwilliams/chidiwilliams.com/content/post/a-static-type-checker-for-b-minor.md

 categories: [languages]
 ---

-In my last few posts, we’ve discussed different topics related to programming languages and interpreters and compilers.
-In this post, we’ll talk about how to implement a simple static type-checker for the [B-Minor language](https://www3.nd.edu/~dthain/courses/cse40243/fall2020/bminor.html).
+In this post, we'll discuss the implementation of a static type checker for a simple, C-like language called [B-Minor](https://www3.nd.edu/~dthain/courses/cse40243/fall2020/bminor.html).

-B-Minor is a simple C-like language for use in an undergraduate compilers class.
-It includes expressions, basic control flow, recursive functions, and static type checking.
+B-Minor is a small language designed for use in an [undergraduate compilers course](https://www3.nd.edu/~dthain/courses/cse40243/fall2020/) and it supports expressions, basic control flow, functions, and static type checking.

-An example B-Minor program looks like this:
+Here's an example B-Minor program:

 ```text
 // Prints the sum of all multiples of 3 and 5 less than n